brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 # Revision history

+R2 to R3: Wording changes.

-R1 [@P1938R1] of this paper originally mandated the use of braces in `if consteval` (see [why braces](#why-braces), also new in this revision) grammatically.
+R1 to R2: R1 [@P1938R1] of this paper originally mandated the use of braces in `if consteval` (see [why braces](#why-braces), also new in this revision) grammatically.
 Davis Herring pointed out in an EWG telecon that this causes some issues:

 ```cpp
 if (cond)